 Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Aged and Disability Services The Aged & Disability Services Department provides Home and Community Care services (HACC) including: Personal Care, Home Care, Respite, Community Transport, Meals on Wheels and Home Maintenance to support the frail aged, people with a disability and their carers.
 The Aged & Disability team contributes to maintaining a safe, secure and independent environment for clients and works towards building a more inclusive community across the South Gippsland Shire.
-The Department also manages Senior Citizens grant funding and the Community Register in partnership with Victorian Police and the Citizens Advice Bureau. \$ 2,584 (\$ 2,013) \$ 571 Children and Family Services The Children and Family Services Department provides strategic planning to ensure services and infrastructure across the Shire meet future demand, and supports key partners in the provision of children and family services in the Shire.
+The Department also manages Senior Citizens grant funding and the Community Register in partnership with Victorian Police and the Citizens Advice Bureau. \$ 2,431 (\$ 2,018) \$ 413 Children and Family Services The Children and Family Services Department provides strategic planning to ensure services and infrastructure across the Shire meet future demand, and supports key partners in the provision of children and family services in the Shire.
 The Department provides Maternal and Child Health, \$ 1,017 (\$ 461) \$ 556

-Business Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Immunisation, Preschool Inclusion Support and Supported Playgroups and aims to maximise the health and wellbeing and development of children, ensure services are universally accessible and supports families.
+Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Immunisation, Preschool Inclusion Support and Supported Playgroups and aims to maximise the health and wellbeing and development of children, ensure services are universally accessible and supports families.
 Coal Creek Community Park and Museum Coal Creek Community Park and Museum exists to enhance the liveability of South Gippsland Shire as a key community and cultural asset, operating to minimise the rate payers subsidy, while maximising long term community, cultural and economic benefits for all Shire residents.
-Its aim is to become a community icon in South Gippsland through an integrated marketing strategy across key areas of community, culture, education and commerce. \$ 754 (\$ 389) \$ 365 Community Safety The Community Safety Department ensures Council has a current, relevant and implementable Municipal Emergency Management Plan detailing Council's preparedness to respond to, and recover from, any municipal emergency that may arise. \$ 252 (\$ 86) \$ 165 Community Services Management The Community Services Directorate is responsible for the coordinated delivery of Sustainability Services, Children and Family Services, Aged and Disability Services, Community Strengthening, Community Safety and for Library Services. \$ 1,628 (\$ 0) \$ 1,628 The majority of the expenditure for this Unit covers Council's funding for the Library services.
+Its aim is to become a community icon in South Gippsland through an integrated marketing strategy across key areas of community, culture, education and commerce. \$ 722 (\$ 389) \$ 333 Community Safety The Community Safety Department ensures Council has a current, relevant and implementable Municipal Emergency Management Plan detailing Council's preparedness to respond to, and recover from, any municipal emergency that may arise. \$ 252 (\$ 86) \$ 165

-Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Community Strengthening The Community Strengthening Department's role is to manage, promote and support participation by the community in: \$ 2,012 (\$ 187) \$ 1,825 community to be inclusive of all people and be integrated with the work of other levels of government and service agencies where possible.
+Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 Community Strengthening The Community Strengthening Department's role is to manage, promote and support participation by the community in: Arts and Culture, Youth, Volunteers, Access and Inclusion Community Planning Recreation Facilities Recreation Management Grants to Committees Aquatic Facilities Recreation Planning Lifesaver support A large proportion of this budget is provided to Community Groups in the management of recreation facilities and for the management of swimming pools and recreation planning. \$ 1,997 (\$ 187) \$ 1,810 The Department works with other Council teams to implement joint activities and to encourage Council's involvement with the community to be inclusive of all people and be integrated with the work of other levels of government and service agencies where possible.
 Customer Relations The Customer Relations Department provides a primary role in receiving and administering customer requests for Council's products and services and provides the community with up to date information on current events within South Gippsland Shire.
-The provision of information communicated with our customers \$ 764 (\$ 0) \$ 764
+The provision of information communicated with our customers includes print and electronic \$ 764 (\$ 0) \$ 764

-Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 includes print and electronic publications, public relations, media enquiries, advertising, marketing and website management.
-TOTAL \$ 9,011 (\$ 3,136) \$ 5,875
+Business Area Description of Services provided Expenditure \$000 (Revenue \$000) Net Cost \$000 publications, public relations, media enquiries, advertising, marketing and website management.
+TOTAL \$ 8,800 (\$ 3,141) \$ 5,659